 In the event of an emergency, the first step is to notify the Camp Director, Ranger or the nearest camp staff member.
 Emergencies might include a lost camper, a severely injured Scout, or an intruder.
 There is no need to alert the staff of impending weather, as the staff regularly monitors weather alerts.
+Emergency contact numbers are listed in camp sites and buildings throughout Seven Mountains Scout Camp.
 At no time should a Scout dial 911 unless specifically instructed to by one of the persons listed above.